DeadSuperHero/SinglePostView/README.md

 If you'd like to make improvements to make this more universally available to different apps, please submit a pull request!

-Authors: This software was created by Maxwell Salzberg and Daniel Grippi, and is licensed under the AGPL v 3.0.
+Authors: This software was created by Maxwell Salzberg, Dennis Collinson, and Daniel Grippi, and is licensed under the AGPL v 3.0.